reza-t3/Data-Mining-Course/README.md

 # Data-Mining-Course
-Data Mining projects and assingments at University of Tehran
+Data Mining projects and assingments at University of Tehran with R